sebivenlo/dockerstart/README.md

 add or change the line

-`DOCKER_OPTS="-H fd:// -H tcp://docker:2375"`
+`DOCKER_OPTS="-H fd:// -H tcp://172.17.0.1:2375 --dns <your-local-dns> --dns 8.8.8.8 --dns 8.8.4.4"`

 lastly, in your `~/.bashrc`, add

-`export DOCKER_HOST=tcp://docker:2375`
+`export DOCKER_HOST=tcp://172.17.0.1:2375`

-Then, in the file `/lib/systemd/system/docker.service` add the line

-`EnvironmentFile=-/etc/default/docker`

-before

-`ExecStart=/usr/bin/dockerd -H fd://`

-and change that last line to
+Create a new directory under `/etc/systemd/system/docker.service.d` with

+`mkdir -p etc/systemd/system/docker.service.d`

+and add a file named `overlay.conf` with the contents

+`
+[Service]
+# workaround to include default options
+EnvironmentFile=/etc/default/docker
+ExecStart=
+ExecStart=/usr/bin/dockerd -H fd:// -s overlay2 $DOCKER_OPTS
+#ExecStart=/usr/bin/docker daemon -H fd:// $DOCKER_OPTS
-`ExecStart=/usr/bin/dockerd $DOCKER_OPTS `
+`

-(add $DOCKER_OPTS).
+This file, because of its location and extension, will be automatically loaded by the _systemd_ system and will setup the docker service with tcp connections and the (faster) overlay2 persistense layer driver.
+Currently overlay2 is the advised driver for docker on ubuntu and tested on xenial.

+Notice that changing the persistence driver from the default (aufs) will make any previous images no longer accessible.
+You may want to op to keep those, by changing the txt `-s overlya2`  to `-s aufs` in the snippet above.

-This allows to connect and command docker from both services, one being the netbeans service, the other one being the commandline interface.
-By default this is not possible since docker is communicating via an Unix Socket which netbeans cannot connect to.
+You can connect and command docker from both services, one being the netbeans service, the other one being the commandline interface.
+By default this is not possible since docker is communicating via an Unix Socket to which Java and hence also NetBeans-IDE cannot connect.

 By doing the above, we are opening an actual network tcp-socket that netbeans is able to address.

+You can make this a litle more intuitive by adding the line ` cat 172.17.0.1 	localdocker.local localdocker
+`
+ to your `/etc/hosts` file, which allows you to addres the docker damon with a name.
+I used to use *docker* as name, but this proved to be awkward, because every time I entered docker into the chrome url box, it tried to connect to my docker instead of to google, which is my intent most of the time.

 ## Windows and MacOS